wkhere/stackless/Doc/c-api/unicode.rst

    to make sure that the :ctype:`wchar_t` string is 0-terminated in case this is required by the application.

+   .. versionchanged:: 2.5
+      This function returned an :ctype:`int` type and used an :ctype:`int` type for *size*.
+This might require changes in your code for properly supporting 64-bit systems.

 .. _builtincodecs:

 Built-in Codecs
 ^^^^^^^^^^^^^^^

-Python provides a set of builtin codecs which are written in C for speed.
+Python provides a set of built-in codecs which are written in C for speed.
 All of these codecs are directly usable via the following functions.

 Many of the following APIs take two arguments encoding and errors.
-These parameters encoding and errors have the same semantics as the ones of the builtin unicode() Unicode object constructor.
+These parameters encoding and errors have the same semantics as the ones of the built-in :func:`unicode` Unicode object constructor.

 Setting encoding to *NULL* causes the default encoding to be used which is ASCII.
 The file system calls should use :cdata:`Py_FileSystemDefaultEncoding`